warint/EpiBibR/README.md

 30 million citations from biomedical literature.

-More specifically, to retrieve our references, we adopted the procedure use by the Allen Institute for AI for their [CORD-19](https://pages.semanticscholar.org/coronavirus-research) project.
+More specifically, to retrieve our references, we adopted the procedure used by the Allen Institute for AI for their [CORD-19](https://pages.semanticscholar.org/coronavirus-research) project.
 We apply the same query on PubMed (“COVID-19” OR Coronavirus OR “Corona virus” OR “2019-nCoV” OR “SARS-CoV” OR “MERS-CoV” OR “Severe